utkuozbulak/pytorch-cnn-visualizations/README.md

 </table>

 ## Convolutional Neural Network Filter Visualization
 CNN filters can be visualized when we optimize the input image with respect to output of the specific convolution operation.
 For this example I used a pre-trained **VGG16**.
 Visualizations of layers start with basic color and direction filters at lower levels.
-As we approach towards the final layer the complexity of the filters also increases.
-If you employ techniques like blurring, gradient clipping etc. you will probably produce better images.
+As we approach towards the final layer the complexity of the filters also increase.
+If you employ external techniques like blurring, gradient clipping etc. you will probably produce better images.

 <table border=0 width="50px" >
 	<tbody>